Up and down the North Coast, anglers are asking the same question: Where are the Pacific halibut, and when will the bite finally take off?

 Lower Rogue

-Kenny Priest operates Fishing the North Coast, a fishing guide service out of Humboldt specializing in salmon and steelhead.
+Kenny Priest (he/him) operates Fishing the North Coast, a fishing guide service out of Humboldt specializing in salmon and steelhead.
 Find it on Facebook, Instagram, YouTube and fishingthenorthcoast.com.
-For up-to-date fishing reports and North Coast river information, email kenny@fishingthenorthcoast.com.
+For up-to-date fishing reports and North Coast river information, email kenny@fishingthenorthcoast.com